redtexts/texts/dauve_1977_renegade_lenin.md

 model "working class leader", and concerning the history of the Second International).

->"The basis of the parliamentary tactics of German (and international) Social-democracy, which doesn't give an inch to the enemy, which doesn't miss the slightest opportunity to obtain some improvement, however small, for the workers, which at the same time shows itself uncompromising on its principles and always aims towards achieving its objectives, the basis of these tactics was established by Bebel..."
+> The basis of the parliamentary tactics of German (and international)
+> Social-democracy, which doesn't give an inch to the enemy, which doesn't
+> miss the slightest opportunity to obtain some improvement, however
+> small, for the workers, which at the same time shows itself
+> uncompromising on its principles and always aims towards achieving its
+> objectives, the basis of these tactics was established by Bebel...

 Lenin addressed these words of praise to "the parliamentary tactics of German (and international) Social Democracy", "uncompromising its